midijohnny/xforms-stuff/README.md

 There is no limit of the number of logging entries that will get written - this could be a problem if the browser is left unattended and is receiving messages.
 It would be nice if the number of log self-managed itself - to automatically clear our entries when the 'buffer' goes over a certain limit. (and/or throw away old messages).

+The app only sends and receives text messages: this is missing a trick.
+It could send and recieved XML messages - received messages could then update XForms model automatically.
+Perhaps having a map of custom, app-specific events - based on the MQTT topics would be more useful.

 [XForms]:									https://www.w3.org/TR/xforms